Visas and Second Passport Updates

 for Science, Technology and Research (A*STAR) or any local tertiary

 - Incubation at a recognized incubator supported by SPRING Singapore or

 St. Kitts and Nevis

-Buy land for over $400,000 (total price is more like $500,000 after all fees) and you still a premier place to receive a 2nd passport.
-If you can afford it, this is the first place you should look for a 2nd passport.
+Buy land for over $400,000 (total price is more like $500,000 after all fees) and you are still in a premier place to receive a 2nd passport.
+If you can afford it, this is the first place you should look to for a 2nd passport.
 You are required to hold on to the property for 5 years, then you can sell the property.
 As of new regulations from 2012, the next buyer can also qualify for citizenship.

 The least expensive legitimate 2nd passport in the world (available without a waiting period) is still Dominica, however, the price has gone up.
 The travel document is relatively strong, and about to be stronger if their application to be approved to the Schengen area visa-free finally goes through.
 Although I discussed it over 10 months ago, Dominican citizens still haven’t received Schengen Visa Travel Status.